Sums of linear transformations: Introduction

 The proof of this result has two main steps.
 First, in Section~\ref{sec:BM}, we use compression methods to prove a certain discrete version of the Brunn--Minkowski inequality.
 The core of the proof is then a bootstrapping argument that starts with a trivial bound and repeatedly improves it using our Brunn--Minkowski inequality, ultimately approaching the estimate stated in Theorem~\ref{thm:main}.
 Because the details of this second step are rather easier to digest when $\cL_1$ is the identity map, we will, in Section~\ref{sec:iden}, first prove Theorem~\ref{thm:main} in this special case.
 We then prove the full result in Section~\ref{sec:main}.

 As an application of Theorem~\ref{thm:main}, we make progress on a question raised recently by Shakan~\cite{S16} and by Krachun and Petrov~\cite{KP20}, namely, for a fixed real algebraic number $\lambda$ and a finite subset $A$ of $\RR$, how large is $|A+\lambda\cdot A|$ in terms of $|A|$?
-The analogous question when $\lambda$ is transcendental has received considerable attention~\cite{KL06,S08, Sch11}, culminating in a result of Sanders~\cite{S12} saying that $|A+\lambda\cdot A| \geq e^{\log^{c} |A|}|A|$ for some $c > 0$, which is best possible up to the value of $c$.
+The analogous question when $\lambda$ is transcendental has received considerable attention~\cite{KL06, S08, S12, Sch11}, culminating in a recent result of the authors~\cite{CL23}, drawing on some of the methods of this paper, saying that $|A+\lambda\cdot A| \geq e^{c \sqrt{\log |A|}}|A|$ for some $c > 0$, which is best possible up to the value of $c$.

 For algebraic $\lambda$, there is a general result due to Chen and Fang~\cite{CF18}, itself improving an earlier result of Breuillard and Green~\cite{BG13}, saying that, for any fixed $\lambda \geq 1$, $|A + \lambda \cdot A| \geq (1 + \lambda - o(1))|A|$ holds for all finite subsets $A$ of $\RR$.
 This is best possible when $\lambda$ is an integer, but can be quite slack in other cases.
 For instance, when $\lambda = p/q$ with $p$ and $q$ coprime, then the result of Balog and Shakan~\cite{BS14} that $|p \cdot A + q \cdot A| \geq (p+q)|A| - C_{p,q}$ for all finite subsets $A$ of $\ZZ$ easily implies that